 Yet FDLE did not inform those who had DUI convictions based on the faulty machines.
 Many were victimized twice.
 First by the faulty machines.
 Second, by uncaring public officials who disregarded basic decency.

 Don’t be a Victim

 Protect yourself.
 Don’t become an innocent victim of a defective alcohol breath device.
-Or of callous government officials in any state.
+Or of callous officials in any state.